Let’s consider two distinct scenarios.

 Building a patient-centered healthcare culture from the inside out

 Designing a culture that delivers exceptional consumer experiences requires intentional approaches that connect employee behaviors to consumer outcomes.
-Effective culture design begins with defining specific cultural attributes that support brand promises—not generic values, but distinctive characteristics that reflect what makes your organization unique.
+Effective culture design begins with defining specific cultural attributes that support brand promises—these should be distinctive and actionable characteristics that reflect what makes your organization unique.

-This cultural transformation requires creating accountability systems that recognize and reward employees who exemplify these behaviors.
-Successful organizations implement recognition programs that celebrate desired behaviors, provide training that develops both technical and interpersonal skills, and ensure leadership consistently models cultural expectations.
+Cultural transformations like that of Baptist Health require creating accountability systems that recognize and reward employees who exemplify these behaviors.
+Successful organizations implement recognition programs that celebrate desired behaviors, provide training that develops both technical and interpersonal skills, and ensure leaders consistently model cultural expectations.

 The organizations making the most progress have evolved beyond simply communicating culture to actively designing it through interventions that change how people work.
 This design approach reshapes organizational fundamentals, creating sustainable patterns rather than temporary initiatives.